0xdragon10/0xdragon10.github.io/_posts/2024-08-24-Linux-PrivEsc.md

 The TCM Privilege Escalation Course for Linux is designed to equip cybersecurity enthusiasts with the skills and knowledge needed to elevate their access on Linux systems.
 Throughout this course, you will delve into various privilege escalation techniques, from exploiting misconfigurations to leveraging kernel vulnerabilities.

 By the end of this course, you will have a deep understanding of how to identify and exploit weaknesses in Linux systems, making you proficient in the art of privilege escalation.
 This course is ideal for those looking to enhance their penetration testing skills or seeking to fortify their defenses against unauthorized access in Linux environments.
+# System Enumeration :-

+First thing i use this command   `hostname`   to display  the system's hostname.
+The hostname is a unique name assigned to a computer on a network, which helps identify it among other devices.

+Second i use command `uname -a`  to display detailed information about the system's kernel and operating system i check if system have kernal exploit .

+- Some command be useful to know version

+    `cat /proc/version`

+    `lscpu`

+    `ps aux | grep root`